 Because nervonic acid is almost insoluble in water, they are often sold in nervonic acid capsules.
-Two capsules are taken orally twice a day, one in the morning and the other in the evening.
+Two capsules are taken orally twice daily, one in the morning and the other in the evening.

-- Adult: The recommended dose ranges from 200 mg to 300 mg of pure nervonic acid.
+- Adult: The recommended dose ranges from 200 to 300 mg of pure nervonic acid.

-- Baby: 7 mg/kg body weight, according to the infant’s weight calculation, the minimum cannot be less than 30mg/kg, although there is no maximum intake limit at present, the best control is within the maximum 200-300mg/kg.
+- Baby: 7 mg/kg body weight.
+According to the infant’s weight calculation, the minimum cannot be less than 30mg/kg.
+Although there is no maximum intake limit, the best control is within the maximum of 200-300mg/kg.